-- For best results and performance use synthetic twostroke engine oil, which is specially formulated for aircooled two-stroke engines. - Never use two-stroke oil intended for water-cooled engines, sometimes referred to as outboard oil (rated TCW). - · Never use oil intended for four-stroke engines.
+- For best results and performance use synthetic twostroke engine oil, which is specially formulated for our air-cooled two stroke-engines. - Never use two-stroke oil intended for water-cooled engines, sometimes referred to as outboard oil (rated TCW). - · Never use oil intended for four-stroke engines.